 internship experience, the supervisor agrees to:

-the student set realistic, actionable goals s/he can achieve by
+the student set realistic, actionable goals they can achieve by

 a mentoring relationship